SIMPLE-AstroDB/SIMPLE-db/README.md

 ## Contributor Instructions
 If you've made changes to the SIMPLE Archive that you would like to contribute to the public verion, here's how to make a contribution.

-1. If you've made changes using Python or the DB Browser, write out the new/modified JSON files:
+1. If you've made changes to the database contents, write out the new/modified JSON files:
     ```python
     db.save_database(directory="data/")
     ```